rdetain/bayesian-dauphine/README.md

 # bayesian-dauphine
-Bayesian statistics project completed at Paris Dauphine through the Master "Statistics and Big Data"
+FR Version of a Bayesian statistics project completed at Paris Dauphine through the Master "Statistics and Big Data".
+I used R for this project.